Home of the WES Wildcats!

 Need a Student Supply List?
 Click Here

-The theme this year at Williston Elementary School is "Aiming for a Winning Season".
+The theme this year at Williston Elementary School is "Anchored in Excellence".
 Our goal is for every student to reach his or her potential as we (teachers, students, and parents) all work on the same team.
 As a Title I School everyone that interacts with the students and everything that happens on campus is aimed to make our students be their best.
 In the classroom, all teachers are Highly Qualified.
 What does it mean to be Highly Qualified?
 It means that all of the teachers at Williston Elementary School meet the standards set forth in the No Child Left Behind (NCLB) legislation.
 The standards require teachers to have a bachelor’s degree, be fully certified in the state they are teaching in, and demonstrate knowledge in the subjects they are teaching.

 Elsewhere on campus the Educational Support Personnel (ESP’s) are working hard with teachers to ensure that all educational goals are being met for every student.
 Students are also learning about Music, Art, Physical Education, and Library Skills by highly skilled and qualified instructors.
 All of these subject areas are integrated on Wednesdays during Cross Curriculum, so that students learn that all knowledge is related.